apache/www-site/docs/README.md

 PATH_METADATA = '(?P<path_no_ext>.*)\..*'
 # We are not slugifying any pages
 ARTICLE_URL = ARTICLE_SAVE_AS = PAGE_URL = PAGE_SAVE_AS = '{path_no_ext}.html'
-# We want to serve our static files mixed with content.
+# We want to serve our static files mixed with content
 STATIC_PATHS = ['.']
-# we want any html to be served as is
+# we want any html to be served as-is
 READERS = {'html': None}
-# ignore README.md files in the content tree and the interviews and include folders.
+# ignore README.md files in the content tree and the interviews and include folders
 IGNORE_FILES = ['README.md','interviews','include']
 ```

 # Process

 Pelican uses [signals][signals] as it goes through the process of reading and generating content.
-Our plugins
+Our plugins:

 | Pelican Signal | Step | [GFM Content][pelican-gfm] | [EZMD Content][asfreader] | Description |
 |----------------|---------|:-----:|:--:|------|